 Buhr performed as soloist at the premiere of his jazz-oriented Piano Concerto no. 2 with the Esprit Orchestra in March 2006.
 The work was remounted by the Winnipeg Symphony Orchestra in February 2008, again with the composer at the piano.
 He’s toured Canada twice as a jazz artist (pianist/composer), and he released his 3rd jazz CD in March 2007 on the Marquis label.
 He works with novelist/playwright/lyricist Margaret Sweatman as musical director of their group The Broken Songs Band; that ensemble released its second CD in the fall of 2010.
 Sweatman and Buhr won a Genie Award for their song When Wintertime from the film Seven Times Lucky.

 In 2003, his full length ballet Beauty and the Beast was premiered by the Birmingham Royal Ballet in Birmingham, England.
 The work has since toured the UK three times for a total of more than 100 performances.
 The ballet has also toured to Hong Kong (2005), Japan (2008) and to mainland China in 2009.
 He has also composed a number of scores for film and theatre and has collaborated on several other dance projects.
-His work and his performances are featured regularly on the CBC.
+Glenn Buhr’s work and his performances are featured regularly on the CBC.
+His book Our Native Song - a collection of essays on music – was published in May 2013.

 Dr. Buhr is Professor of Music Composition and Improvisation in the Contemporary Music Program at Wilfrid Laurier University.
 In 1998 he was awarded the University Research Professor Fellowship at Wilfrid Laurier University; it was the first time that the award was given to a creative artist.
 He is also the founding Artistic Director of the Music in the Ruins Festival at the St. Norbert Arts Centre in Manitoba and the Kitchener Waterloo Symphony’s New Orchestra Series.
 He is the current Artistic Director of NUMUS Concerts in Kitchener-Waterloo.